secutils-dev/secutils-docs/docs/guides/webhooks.md

 </tbody>
 </table>

-3. Click on the **Save** button to save the responder
+3. Click the **Save** button to save the responder
 4. Once the responder is set up, it will appear in the responders grid along with its unique URL
-5. Click on the responder's URL and use an HTTP client, like **cURL**, to verify that it returns a JSON value
+5. Click the responder's URL and use an HTTP client, like **cURL**, to verify that it returns a JSON value

 Watch the video demo below to see all the steps mentioned earlier in action: